 Status information about “Gas Supplier Agreements”

-The Distribution Company must send status information about “Gas Supplier Agreements” in the Register of Relations to Energinet no later than 3 Business Days after conclusion or termination of a “Gas Supplier Agreement”.
+The Distribution Company must send status information about “Gas Supplier Agreements” to Energinet no later than 3 Business Days after conclusion or termination of a “Gas Supplier Agreement”.

 On expiry of a “Gas Supplier Agreement”, the Distribution Company must notify Energinet accordingly as soon as possible.